Looking for a new breakfast or snack idea? These Banana Split Cheesecake Rolls are perfect with a cup of coffee or a glass of milk.

 - 1 teaspoon shortening

-- Open the cans of crescent rolls.
-Press together 2 rectangles to form a rectangle.
-You will get 4 rectangles per can.
-Spoon a large Tablespoon of cheesecake batter down the center.
+- Spread a large tablespoon of cheesecake batter down the center of each rectangle.
 Drop a teaspoon of preserves into the cheesecake.
 Dot it down the entire length of the roll.

 - Fold the sides of the crescent roll up and over the batter.
 Press together the seams on top and at the ends.
 Flip over gently so the seam is on the bottom.

-- Bake at 375 degrees for 10-11 minutes.
+- Bake for 10-11 minutes.
 Remove and let cool on the tray for 15-20 minutes.
 Refrigerate until set.

 More fun recipes to try that have the delicious Banana Split flavor incorporated: